margaretmf/margaretmf.github.io/poetry.md

 There is constant rhythm when we tune into the underlying reality and let ourselves be instrument of good cheer.
 There is constant melody in the interconnectedness of Life.
 Our experience is a living hymn.
+[Word Associations: melody, hymn, instrumental, orchestra, popular, tune, choral, rhythm]

 ## Hope ##
 A hope, a desire for something - something better.
 A wish for something to happen.
 A belief in the best.
-An aspiration, a life goal, optimism nd faith that everything will work together for the best.
+An aspiration, a life goal, optimism and faith that everything will work together for the best.
 Anticipation of harmony, love, God's care, God's detailed plan.
 An expectation of being in the right place.
+[Word Associations: expectation, wish, aspiration, ambition, belief, optimism, faith, anticipation]

 ## Mortality ##